mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 damaging the world’s enviable position as one of the best and richest places to live this side of the Imperial Core.
 Trin has it good, and prefers to play safe to ensure things stay that way.
-However, Trin is an economic centre, and her government understands that flexibility and rapid responses to a changing situation are necessary for success in commerce.
+However, Trin is an economic center, and her government understands that flexibility and rapid responses to a changing situation are necessary for success in commerce.
 Calculated risks are entirely acceptable, so long as there is always enough in reserve